geedrn/TCC-GUI-Docker/README.md

 # 📊 TCC-GUI: Graphical User Interface for TCC package
 ### About TCC-GUI
 This repository only aims to make TCC-GUI dockered.
-Users are responsible for checking the original repository and all the citations.
+Users are responsible for checking the original repository, all the citations and code of conducts. https://github.com/swsoyee/TCC-GUI

-Users also should refer to the original repository to learn TCC-GUI. https://github.com/swsoyee/TCC-GUI

 ### How I made a dockerfile